ankushs92/vertx-vs-spring-reactor/README.md

-Usually I just use Vert.x for anything related with reactive programming on the JVM.
-I wanted to see how the new shiny Spring Reactor compares with Vert.x
+Usually, I just use Vert.x for anything related with reactive programming on the JVM.
+I wanted to see how the new shiny(Ok, well not really new) Spring Reactor compares with Vert.x

 Both packages are written in Groovy.
 The idea is to send off `9 hash get` commands to redis.
 This is done via :

 1. In the vert.x sample, Vertx-Redis-Client is used and 9 hash get requests are sent off to redis.
 The library uses pipeline as default mode
-2. In the spring reactor sample, Lettuce driver is used
+2. In the spring reactor sample, Lettuce driver is used.
+I read somewhere that pipelining is default mode when using reactive lettuce.

 The 9 values returned by Redis are then assembled and serialized to JSON.
 This is done via a `HTTP GET` request to URL ```localhost:8080/fake/value``` .